microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ## Overview

-The `data grid` component enables authors to display an array of data in a grid layout.
-The layout includes a "header" region where a title can be displayed for each column.
+The `data grid` component enables authors to display an array of data in a tabular layout.
+The layout can include a "header" region where a title can be displayed for each column.

-`Data grid` actually consists of a number of components that work together to enable tabular displays of data:
+`Data grid` actually consists of a number of components that work together:
 - `data grid`:  The top level container element
 - `data grid header`: Displays column titles
 - `data grid header cell`: Displays the title for a single column of cells
 - `data grid row`: Displays a single row of data associated with a single record
 - `data grid cell`: Displays a single cell of data within a row

-The data grid

 ### Background